Compensation Tables for Personal Injury Claims

 • An accident at work.
 Your employer owes you a duty of care under the Health and Safety at Work etc. Act 1974 (HASAWA).
 This means that they must take all reasonably practicable steps to ensure the health, safety and welfare of their employees while they are working.

 • A road traffic accident.
-All road users owe each other a duty of care to navigate the roads in a way that prevents damage and injury to themselves and others.
-To uphold this duty, they must adhere to the Road Traffic Act 1988 and any relevant rules and regulations in the Highway Code
+The duty of care on the road is navigating it in a manner that keeps everyone safe from accidents.
+It applies to all road users, from drivers to pedestrians.
+Everyone must adhere to the Road Traffic Act 1988 and any relevant rules and regulations in the Highway Code.

 • A public place accident.
 While you are in a public place, including a salon, restaurant or shopping centre, the controller of the space owes you a duty of care.
 This is set under the Occupiers’ Liability Act 1957 and means that the organisation or individual must ensure your reasonable safety.

-In order to have valid grounds to make a personal injury claim, you must prove that:
+In order to have valid grounds to make a personal injury claim, you need to prove that:

 • A third party owed you a duty of care.